 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the Cuban Missile Crisis of 1962.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the Cuban Missile Crisis of 1962.
 2 3-4 Features of the Cuban Missile Crisis of 1962 are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the Cuban Missile Crisis of 1962.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the Cuban Missile Crisis of 1962.

-- The removal of US nuclear weapons from Turkey and Italy was a major victory for Khrushchev, but he could not claim public credit for this. - Kennedy showed that he could stand up to the USSR and was a tough negotiator. - Both the USA and USSR realised the arms race needed to slow down.
+• Both the USA and USSR realised the arms race needed to slow down.
 They agreed on a number of key treaties to limit nuclear weapons, for example the Limited Test Ban Treaty of 1963.

-2 Write a narrative account analysing the main events in superpower relations during Dét ente, between 1972 and 1979.
+2 Write a narrative account analysing the main events in superpower relations during Détente, between 1972 and 1979.
+(8)